wger-project/wger/README.rst

 Contact
 =======

-Feel free to write me an email (``roland [at] geider [dot] net``) if you found this useful or if there was something that didn't behave as you expected.
-Alternatively, you can also open a ticket on the bitbucket tracker: https://bitbucket.org/rolandgeider/workout_manager/issues
+Feel free to write to the mailing list (https://groups.google.com/group/wger), to twitter (https://twitter.com/wger_de) or to me directly (``roland @ geider.net``) if you found this useful or if there was something that didn't behave as you expected.
+Alternatively, you can also open a ticket on the issue tracker: https://bitbucket.org/rolandgeider/workout_manager/issues